There are perhaps no more fascinating beings than the created intelligences known as angels in the Bible.

 Finally, let's close this brief study of angels in the Bible with this observation:

-It is striking that in Hebrews Chapter Two the Holy Spirit of God talking about Jesus via the writer of Hebrews (commonly thought to be the apostle Paul) says: "For verily he (Jesus) took not on him the nature of angels; but he took on him the seed of Abraham
+It is striking that in Hebrews Chapter Two the Holy Spirit of God talking about Jesus via the writer of Hebrews (commonly thought to be the apostle Paul) says: "For verily he (Jesus) took not on him the

 (Hebrews 2:16 KJV)."